Cracking the Code: Requirements for Becoming a Physical Therapist

 Hands-on experience is a crucial component of becoming a physical therapist.
 Most DPT programs require students to complete several clinical rotations in various settings, such as hospitals, rehabilitation centers, and outpatient clinics.
 These rotations provide students with the opportunity to apply their knowledge and skills in real-world scenarios, under the supervision of experienced physical therapists.

 An internship or externship can also be beneficial for aspiring physical therapists.
-These opportunities allow individuals to gain additional experience in specific areas of interest and make valuable connections within the field.
+These opportunities allow individuals to gain additional experience in specific areas of and make valuable connections within the field.

 Strong Communication and Interpersonal Skills